1720 Director, University Communications

 The Director of University Communications develops and supervises implementation of public relations plans for the colleges and administrative departments of the University and serves as a campus adviser regarding news coverage and media relations.
 The Director of University Communications produces and disseminates University news products to campus, community, state-wide, and national news outlets, coordinates news conferences and related newsworthy events designed to present the University's story to its various constituencies, and supervises the University Communications Office.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree in Communications, Journalism, Public Relations, English, or related area is required.
 A Master's degree in an appropriate field is preferred.

 Skills: Organizational and management skills are required.
-Must possess journalistic skills, including writing and editing news releases and feature stories, being interviewed by print and broadcast journalists, and coordinating news conferences.
+Journalistic skills, including writing and editing news releases and feature stories, being interviewed by print and broadcast journalists, and coordinating news conferences are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Knowledge of word processing is required and knowledge of desktop publishing and web development is preferred.